 5. Shogetsu Himuro

-Nikko is not only known for its scenic views, but also for being a popular spot to escape from the summer heat.
-Nikko is a provider of high-grade ice due to its reserve of excellent quality water and its continuation of traditional ice-making methods.
+Not only is Nikko known for scenic views, but it’s also a popular spot to go to escape from the summer heat.
+Nikko is a provider of high-grade ice, with a reserve of excellent quality water, and is famous for traditional ice-making methods.
 This allows Nikko shops to make delicious shaved ice desserts that will cool you off, and make your day.
-Shogetsu Himuro which has been around since the 1890s is the go-to place if you want to get a taste of amazing shaved ice.
-Made from natural spring water that is rich with minerals, make sure to get a serving of their ichigo darake: shaved ice formed into a cake and topped with sweet cream and strawberries.
+Shogetsu Himuro, which has been around since the 1890s, is the go-to shop if you want to get a taste of amazing shaved ice to beat the heat.
+Made from natural spring water that is rich with minerals, their ichigo darake consists of shaved ice formed into a cake and topped with sweet cream and strawberries.

 Francisco is a student who is currently studying abroad in Japan.
 He enjoys walking around the streets of Tokyo and discovering great places to eat.